Meta Distribution of SIR in the Internet of Things Modelled as a Euclidean Matching: Meta Distribution for BEM

-where $\delta\!=\!\frac{2}{\eta}$.
+where and $\delta=2/\eta$.
 Note that the above equation is equivalent to~\cite[Eq.~(5)]{haenggi2016} using the diversity polynomials.

-In the literature, the link distance $R$ in the bipolar model is assigned a value either independently of the intensity of interferers $\lambda$, or proportional to the nearest-neighbor distance in two-dimensional space $R\!\propto\!\lambda^{-1/2}$~\cite[Eq.~(3.29)]{haenggi2009}.
-The latter is intuitive, since it takes into account the fact that for an increasing density of users, a higher intensity of interferers should come along with shorter distances for the transmitter-receiver link.
-Since $R^2\!\propto\!\lambda^{-1}$, it is easy to see from~\eqref{eq:MetaBipolar} that the average success probability for nearest-neighbor communication becomes independent of the intensity $\lambda$.
-However, we argue that the scaling $\lambda^{-1/2}$ ignores the correlations of link distances inherent in a Euclidean matching.
+The link distance $R$ in the traditional bipolar model is assigned a value either independent of the intensity $\lambda$, or proportional to the nearest-neighbor distance $R\propto\lambda^{-1/2}$~\cite[Eq.~(3.29)]{haenggi2009}.
+The latter agrees with intuition, i.e., a higher intensity of interferers should come along with shorter distances for the Tx-Rx link.
+Since $R^2\propto\lambda^{-1}$, we see from Eq.~\eqref{eq:MetaBipolar} that the average success probability for nearest-neighbor communication becomes independent of $\lambda$.
+Moreover, the scaling $R\propto\lambda^{-1/2}$ ignores the correlations of link distances inherent in a \ac{BEM}.

-We note that for $\lambda\!\rightarrow\!\infty$, which describes the case of ultra-dense networks, the sum of link distances in bipartite Euclidean matchings in \ac{2d} space scales as $\sqrt{\lambda \log\lambda/2\pi}$~\cite{ajtai1984,caracciolo2014} and~\cite[Eq.~(6)]{caracciolo2015}.
-Therefore we may assume that the mean link distance in a bipartite Euclidean matching scales as $\sqrt{\log\lambda/2\pi\lambda}$.
-One may now substitute this value instead of $R$ in~\eqref{eq:MetaBipolar} and proceed with the calculation of the moments of the meta distribution of the \ac{SIR}.
-For instance, the first moment $M_1\!\left(\theta\right)\!\equiv\!M_1$ takes the following simple form:
+Searching for more accurate link distance models, we note that in the ultra-dense limit $N \rightarrow \infty$, the sum of link distances in \acp{BEM} scales as $\sqrt{\lambda \log\lambda/2\pi}$~\cite{ajtai1984,caracciolo2014} and~\cite[Eq.~(6)]{caracciolo2015}.
+Therefore, the mean link distance scales as $\sqrt{\log\lambda/2\pi\lambda}$.
+One may substitute this value instead of $R$ in~\eqref{eq:MetaBipolar} and proceed with the calculation of the moments.
+For instance, the first moment takes the following simple form:

 Eq.~\eqref{eq:SuccessBipolar} can be seen as a complementary result to~\cite[Eq.~(3.29)]{haenggi2009}.
-It indicates that the average success probability decreases for denser bipolar networks, while all other parameters remain fixed.
-Note that the new bipolar model assumes a fixed and known link distance, which is equal to the leading-order term of the mean link distance in a bipartite Euclidean matchings.
-As such it takes into account some of the correlation of link distances across the network through their mean.
-On the other hand, the classical bipolar model in~\cite{ganti2010, haenggi2016} specifies the link distance assuming that the link distances of transmitter-receiver pairs in the network are independent of each other.
+It indicates that the average probability of successful decoding decreases for denser bipolar networks, while all other parameters remain fixed.
+The new bipolar model still assumes a fixed and known link distance, but unlike the traditional one, it takes into account some of the correlation of link distances.